 - Using a pastry blender or two knives, cut in the shortening/butter until the size of small peas.

 - Add ice cold water to the flour mixture one tablespoon at a time mixing with a fork just until the dough starts to stick together.
 If the dough is too dry, add 1 teaspoon of water at a time until the dough sticks together.

 - One a floured board, roll out the tart dough to an ⅛" thick rectangle that is a bit larger than about 18" x 6".
 Cut the sides to make them straight.

-- Move the dough onto a flat sheet pan by rolling the dough up around the rolling pin. brush water on the edge and turn in the sides to make a ½" rim.
+- Move the dough onto a flat sheet pan by rolling the dough up around the rolling pin. brush water on the edges and turn in the sides to make a ½" rim.
 You can use a rimmed baking sheet lined with parchment paper so you can pick up the tart and move it.

-- Peel, core and quarter the apples, then cut into ⅛" thick slices.
+- Peel, core, and quarter the apples, then cut into ⅛" thick slices.
 Put the slices in a large bowl and toss with the sugar, vanilla, and the melted butter.

 - Arrange two rows of apple slices on top of the dough.
 They should fit nicely side-by-side.